MicrosoftDocs/biztalk-docs/biztalk/core/how-to-dynamically-set-the-uri-of-a-consumed-web-service.md

  When using dynamic Web ports to consume a Web service, the send port properties are set to the default values.
 Some of these values are set internally and other values default to the values that are set in the **SOAP Adapter Handler** property pages.
 You can overwrite these values in an orchestration when you use dynamic send ports.
 For more information, see [Considerations When Consuming Web Services](../core/considerations-when-consuming-web-services.md).

-### To dynamically change the URI of a consumed Web service
+## Dynamically change the URI of a consumed Web service

 1. Add a Web port as outlined in [How to Add a Web Port](../core/how-to-add-a-web-port.md).
 However, instead of selecting the **Specify now** port binding, select **Dynamic** port binding, as shown in the following figure.